Brighton College: History

 Founded in 1845 by William Aldwin Soames, Brighton College was the first Victorian public school founded in Sussex.
-Soames originally planned for use of the Brighton Pavilion, but after refusal by Queen Victoria built the school in the suburb of Kemptown, Brighton.
+Soames originally planned for use of the Brighton Pavilion, but after refusal by Queen Victoria, the school was built in the suburb of Kemptown, Brighton.

 Brighton College led the legal fight to secure the charitable tax status currently enjoyed by all registered charities.
 A long-running legal action between the school and the Inland Revenue from 1916 to 1926 produced a series of changes to tax law in the 1918 Income Tax Act, the 1921 and 1922 Finance Acts and, above all, section 24 of the 1927 Finance Act.
 The case (Brighton College v Marriott) went to the High Court in 1924, the Court of Appeal later that year, and ultimately the House of Lords in 1925.

-It was the first independent school to introduce compulsory Mandarin Chinese from the age of 13, and in 2006 was the first public school in England to sign a deal with the Chinese government to encourage the teaching of Mandarin and Chinese culture.
+In 2006, it became the first independent school to introduce compulsory Mandarin Chinese, and was the first public school in England to sign a deal with the Chinese government to encourage the teaching of Mandarin and Chinese culture.

 Large numbers of Brighton College boys fought in both World Wars, with 149 Old Brightonians fallen in World War I and 173 during World War II.

 During research for her 2006 novel Wicked!, author Jilly Cooper spoke to former pupils.

 Houses

 The pastoral system at Brighton College is house based.
 There are 16 houses.
 Staff of both sexes can be attached to any house.
 Houses contain between 48 and 85 pupils and are supervised by a house master or house mistress (HMM) and a team of personal tutors.
 Boarding houses also have a matron and house keeping staff.
 The HMM appoints Upper Sixth Formers (Year 13) as house prefects to look after and mentor younger members, and one as head pupil to represent their house at house events and competitions.

 In September 2017, Brighton College's 14th house was opened, Alexander House and is only for the Sixth formers, who decide during their Upper Fifth year (Year 11) if they wish to move into this house, with all members coming from other boarding houses.
 In their final two years, roughly half of boarders choose to enter the house.
 For years 7–8 there are two Houses, Hamblett and Owton.
-Theses Houses do not offer boarding and are for both boys and girls.
+These Houses do not offer boarding and are for both boys and girls.
 For those wishing to board, Brighton College Prep Handcross offers boarding from Year 4.

+Academics

+In 2024, it was ranked first in the country for A-level results, with 87% of grades A*-A. In 2025, 90% of GCSE grades were 8-9.